Home E Insights E The Backdoor Roth IRA: What Is It? When Is It Useful?

 Traditional vs. Roth IRA

 The Individual Retirement Arrangement (IRA) is an investment account with tax advantages that individuals can use to save and invest for retirement.
 There are two primary types of IRA: Traditional and Roth.
-For 2023, both accounts allow up to $6,500 of contributions per year ($7,500 for age 50 and over).
+For 2024, both accounts allow up to $7,000 of contributions per year ($8,000 for age 50 and over).

-In a typical Traditional IRA, a taxpayer makes tax deductible contributions (i.e., pre-tax contributions), the investment growth is tax deferred and the money is subject to ordinary income tax when withdrawn.
-In a Roth, it’s the opposite: contributions are non-deductible but the growth is generally tax-free upon withdrawal.
+In a typical Traditional IRA, a taxpayer makes tax deductible contributions (i.e., pre-tax contributions).
+The investment growth is tax deferred and the money is subject to ordinary income tax when withdrawn.
+In a Roth, it’s the opposite.
+Contributions are non-deductible but the growth is generally tax-free upon withdrawal.
 For an in-depth breakdown of how these accounts differ, please see our Traditional vs. Roth IRA article.

 IRA Contribution Phase-Outs

-High-income earners are disallowed from making pre-tax contributions to a Traditional IRA if 1) their modified adjusted gross income exceeds certain thresholds, and 2) they are covered by an employer sponsored retirement plan.
+High-income earners are disallowed from making pre-tax contributions to a Traditional IRA if:

 Taxpayers who are ineligible to make pre-tax contributions to a Traditional IRA can still make contributions, but these contributions are treated as non-deductible contributions.
-High-income earners are also disallowed from making direct contributions to a Roth IRA when their modified adjusted gross income exceeds certain thresholds.
-See the chart below for the 2023 limits:

 How Does a Backdoor Roth IRA Work?

 The process only makes sense for those individuals who have income that precludes them from directly contributing to a Roth or deducting their Traditional IRA contribution.
-For 2023, this means:
+For 2024, this means:

-• If tax status = Single and MAGI > $138k
+- If tax status = Single and MAGI > $146k

-• If tax status = Married and MAGI > $218k
+- If tax status = Married and MAGI > $230k

 Potential Issues To Keep In Mind

-• The Aggregation Rule – If the taxpayer has other pre-tax Traditional IRA money, they will have to pay tax on the converted IRA on a pro-rata basis.
 For example, if a taxpayer has a Traditional IRA with $95,000 of money from a 401(k) rollover (the $95,000 contributions were made on a pre-tax basis), and the taxpayer makes a $5,000 non-deductible contribution to a new Traditional IRA, the conversion would be 95% taxable.
 This can be avoided by rolling the $95,000 Traditional IRA into the taxpayer’s employer sponsored retirement plan.
-Not all custodians allow this type of rollover. please see our article on avoiding the Pro-Rata Rule.
+Not all custodians allow this type of rollover.

-• The Step-Transaction Doctrine – This is the legal principle that a series of related steps in a transaction should be combined to one single step and taxed based on the overall economic nature of the transaction, not taxed based on the separate individual steps.
+This is the legal principle that a series of related steps in a transaction should be combined to one single step and taxed based on the overall economic nature of the transaction, not taxed based on the separate individual steps.
 The concern is that the IRS would treat the converted amount as a direct contribution to the Roth IRA.
-The IRS’s informal position is that the Backdoor Roth IRA strategy is not a problem.
-However, taxpayers may wish to wait some time between the contribution to the Traditional IRA and the conversion to the Roth IRA.

 Conclusion